groovybits/gaib/README.md

+# Groovy AI Bot (GAIM)

-# GPT-4 & LangChain - Create a ChatGPT Chatbot for Your PDF Files
+Project is forked and customized from "GPT-4 & LangChain - Create a ChatGPT Chatbot for Your PDF Files"

+This fork will include customizations to become a more generalized chatbot.
+The goal of GAIM is to ingest and create personalities and a universal wise guru like AI Bot that is super groovy.

+Also this uses GPT-3 for now until I gain GPT-4 access.

+-- Original project instructions --

 Use the new GPT-4 api to build a chatGPT chatbot for multiple Large PDF files.